palewire/californiacivicdata.org/_posts/2016-07-20-sahil-chinoy.markdown

 On weekdays Sahil and the coalition's leadership team can be found in the [#california-civic-data channel](https://newsnerdery.slack.com/messages/california-civic-data/) of the [News Nerdery](http://newsnerdery.org/) Slack account.

 His work is paid for by philanthropic funding from the Knight Foundation, the Democracy Fund, the William and Flora Hewlett Foundation and the Rita Allen Foundation.
-The grant was awarded last year when the coalition was named winner of the [Knight News Challenge](/2015/07/22/knight-news-challenge/).
+The grant was awarded last year when the coalition was named a winner of the [Knight News Challenge](/2015/07/22/knight-news-challenge/).

 If you're a California student interested in working with our team, reach out today to [cacivicdata@gmail.com](mailto:cacivicdata@gmail.com).